Bank Qualified Bonds

 Issuing Bank Qualified Bonds

-Any issuer that is planning to issue less than $10 million of tax-exempt securities in a calendar year ($30 million in 2009 and 2010) should designate the issue as bank qualified in order to obtain the associated interest cost savings.
-Issuers requiring more than $30,000,000 in 2009 and 2010 may be able to take advantage of bank qualification by issuing two series of bonds.
-For example, for a $40,000,000 financing, a $20,000,000 issue could be sold this year and one issue could be sold next year to obtain 2 bank qualified issues.
-Similarly, for a $70,000,000 financing, $30,000,000 could be sold as bank qualified bonds this year and a non-bank qualified $40,000,000 issue could be sold next year.
+Any issuer that is planning to issue less than $10 million of tax-exempt securities in a calendar year should consider designating the issue as bank qualified in order to obtain the associated interest cost savings.
+Issuers requiring more than $10,000,000 may be able to take advantage of bank qualification by issuing two series of bonds.
+For example, for a $20,000,000 financing, a $10,000,000 issue could be sold this year and one could be sold next year to obtain 2 bank qualified issues.
+Similarly, for a $25,000,000 financing, $10,000,000 could be sold as bank qualified bonds this year and a non-bank qualified $15,000,000 issue could be sold next year.

 About WMFS